 Talend Data Fabric

-Talend Data Fabric is a single, unified platform that centralizes data integration, quality, governance and delivery.
-It is unique in that it is designed to consolidate data activities, providing intelligence and collaboration capabilities to meet data workers at their technical level, in a cloud-based platform.
+Talend Data Fabric is a single, cloud-based platform that centralizes data integration, data quality and integrity management, data governance, delivery, and application and API integration.
+It is uniquely designed to consolidate data activities, providing intelligence and collaboration capabilities that complement data workers of various technical expertise levels.

-- 1,000+ built in connectors and components to leading SaaS and on-prem applications, including: Marketo, Workday, Salesforce.com, SAP, ServiceNow.
+- 1,000+ built-in connectors and components for leading SaaS and on-prem applications, including Marketo, Workday, Salesforce, SAP, and ServiceNow.

 - Application and API integration for microservices.

-- Supports most databases and storage including: AWS, Azure, Google Cloud, Snowflake, Microsoft SQL Server, Oracle, Greenplum, SAS, Sybase, Teradata; and big data platforms including: Cloudera, Databricks, Google Dataproc, AWS EMR, Azure HDInsight.
+- Compatible with the following database and storage systems and providers: AWS, Azure, Google Cloud, Snowflake, Microsoft SQL Server, Oracle, Greenplum, SAS, Sybase, and Teradata.

 - Native Spark streaming to support real-time big data messaging systems.